Jake-Eickmeier/ESO-Deal-Finder/README.md

 # ESO-Deal-Finder
 A scraping script that eagerly seeks the best deals in Elder Scrolls Online and notifies the user of them.

+## This script was created a few years ago to help me find the greatest deals across all markets in the video game "Elder Scrolls Online".
+It had previously been kept private as it was used to give me a competitive edge in the marketplace, but is now available for public use.
+The parameters chosen for items and item values are probably quite out of date now, but easy to change for anyone wanting to copy the script.

+## Known issues: Tamriel Trade Centre (the website that hosts the market details) uses reCAPTCHA, and will block web requests from any source that fails to fulfill a couple of them for a period of time.
+Captcha avoidance is of utmost importance if you wish to use this script yourself, so any way of enhancing those capabilities will result in better results.
+It is also recommended to run the script over a VPN, as it can be annoying to have your IP become temporarily blocked from accessing TTC manually.